ccardea/osy-site/samkhya/suffering.md

 - Tat-pratikara-chestanat = on account of the endeavor for relief of pain by means of that (by ordinary means)
 - Purusa-artha-tvam = is also an object of purusa

-Sutra 1.3 continues the thought from 1.2: (since the re-occurrence of pain in various forms is always observed) like the satisfaction of daily hunger.
-This too is a purpose of life, and many are engaged in the endeavor for relief of pain by those means.
+Sutra 1.3 continues the thought from 1.2: (since the re-occurrence of pain in various forms is always observed), like the satisfaction of daily hunger, these too are a purpose of life, and many are engaged in the endeavor for relief of pain by ordinary means.

 #### SPS 1.4
 - Sarva-asambhavat = on account of absence of universal possibility, i.e. non-existence of visible means at all times and places.